 Building a website with Flexbox Containers allows you to group and manage items on a page.
 This allows you to add and modify the properties of multiple items, and quickly update the overall layouts.
 You can nest one Container inside another to create complex layouts and create reusable templates to streamline your workflow.
-Containers are currently a stable experiment, meaning they are active by default on new sites. feature in Elementor, but it will be fully released in later versions.
+Containers are currently a stable experiment, meaning they are active by default on new sites.
 For now, you might need to turn on Flexbox Containers first.

 One of the main benefits of using containers is that you can speed up page loading times.
 A fast-loading page enhances the user experience.
 Improved page loading performance will also cause search engines to rank your page higher in the search results.